aurovrata/cf7-grid-layout/doc/cf7sg_admin_v5.md

 ### Responsive layouts

 in a future version of this plugin, users will be able to change the column layout for each screen size.

+When selecting a screen size, only allow users to change the column size, but not the number of columns.
+Number of columns is set in general (large screen mode) and then the size they render to on smaller screens can be changed.